markelld/Covid-Data/README.md

 # Project Description

- This app will consist of covid case data which can be searched based on zip code for past week , along with closets test sites  by there zip code for Chicago.
+ This app will consist of covid case data which can be searched based on zip code for past week , along with closest test sites  by there zip code for Chicago.

 # API and Data Sample
  Test Sites